dc-coder/maps/lebanon-all/README.md

 The csv has lebanon only data and rows where geolocation is not empty. (which cuts down the size of file by a lot)

+An alternative data source is mysql with specific queries.
+It can then be use for specific countries or show for example events worldwide and their attendence or where most acceleration/incubation happens.

 ## To do

 - Add an interactive chart that shows statistics about the markers in view - what charts could we use?
 - Decide if marker data can be confidential - based on that see if any data about single markers is shown
 - Add an interaction or data summary when a single cluster is selected
+- Some code are country specific, like clicking on name of region and showing markers for it - this needs to be more abstract and general.

 ## Preview